drOluOla/stintagents-eval/README.md

 ```

 > [!NOTE]
-> The following sections illustrate some of the features available in StintAgents Eval.
-This is not an exhaustive list.
-For a complete, working example please refer to the [minimal example](https://github.com/drOluOla/stintagents-evals/blob/main/StintAgents_Evals_Safety.ipynb) provided in the Stintsagent-Eval repo or follow the [shared notebook on Google Collab](https://drive.google.com/file/d/1SqoNdOOFb2KNDSx6ZT3a8zgMSD9dMYvr/view?usp=sharing).
+> The following sections demonstrate key features of StintAgents Evals.
+As the tool is in early development, some bugs may be present.
+For a working demo, see the [minimal example](https://github.com/drOluOla/stintagents-evals/blob/main/StintAgents_Evals_Safety.ipynb) in the StintAgents-Evals repository or access the [shared notebook on Google Colab](https://drive.google.com/file/d/1SqoNdOOFb2KNDSx6ZT3a8zgMSD9dMYvr/view?usp=sharing).

 ### Customise Agent Personas